 Students hold grade-level meetings and offer "shout-outs" to peers.

-Choir director Brittany von Stein won Outstanding Young Educator award in Colorado
+Choir director Brittany von Stein recently won a Colorado Outstanding Young Educator award.

-Our new playground offers plenty of middle school challenge
+Our playground offers middle school challenges as well as Crew activities

 Principal Ellsperman regularly meets with students